Kama-1/1800_202430_BBY30/README.md

 * Firebase 8.0 (BAAS - Backend as a Service)
 * Carly's demo code (displayAssignmentsDynamically() in main.js)
 * Logo and favicon.ico by Jacob Fonseca
+* Stack overflow for questions or problems with code

 ## 4. Complete setup/installion/usage
 State what a user needs to do when they come to your project.
 How do others start using your code or application?